sixban6/singgen/LIBRARY_USAGE.md

 ## Examples

+See the following for comprehensive examples:
+- `test/` directory for unit tests and examples
+- `TEST_COMMANDS.md` for testing commands
+- `RUN_TESTS.md` for validation procedures
+- `EMOJI_TEST_RESULT.md` for emoji handling validation
-See the `test/` directory for comprehensive examples and the CLI implementation in `cmd/singgen/main.go` for real-world usage.
+- CLI implementation in `cmd/singgen/main.go` for real-world usage